Taiwing/genmake/README.md

 # genmake

 This tool is a Makefile generator for C projects.
-I builds a fully working Makefile, in compliance with 42's standard, with a simple one word command.
+It builds a fully working Makefile, in compliance with 42's standard, with a simple one word command.
 This makes develoment easier and faster.